-Nonetheless, there are many people who prefer what it is known as “full-spectrum” cannabis or natural cannabis with all its cannabinoids and terpenes.
+Nonetheless, there are many people who prefer what is known as “full-spectrum” cannabis, or natural cannabis with all its cannabinoids and terpenes.
 Supporters of full-spectrum cannabis or whole plant extracts claim that cannabinoids have a more effective effect if they are inhaled or vaped together.
-This is known in the cannabis community as the entourage effect.
+This is known in the cannabis community as the “entourage effect“.
 In other words, it means they work synergistically.

 What is a Cannabis Isolate?

 A cannabis isolate could be both THC and CBD isolates.
 Isolates are the purest form of cannabigerol or CBG, often called “the mother of cannabinoids”.
-In the case of THC isolates, this is extracted from every other compound which means that a THC isolate is over 99% pure.
+In the case of THC isolates, this means that they are extracted from every other compound, which means that a THC isolate is over 99% pure.

-Cannabis isolates are a white and crystalline material and it does not have any additional compounds.
+Cannabis isolates are white and crystalline materials, and the do not have any additional compounds.
 If you try THC isolates, the high you can get is very intense and psychoactive.
 Therefore, THC isolates are a good option if you are looking for a psychedelic experience.

 In addition, CBD isolates are a good option for people that only want to ingest pure CBD without any other cannabinoids.
-There are many reasons why someone wants pure CBD.
+There are many reasons why someone would want pure CBD.
 For instance, many people are concerned about cannabis and drug tests.
-Since THC is still illegal under federal law, many people do not want THC to show up in drug tests.
+Since THC is still illegal under federal law, many people do not want THC to show up on drug tests.